krayin/krayin-docs/docs/1.x/graphql-admin-api/attribute-families.md

 ##  Get All Attribute Families

-You can get all the Attribute Families from the Bagisto store.
+You can get all the Attribute Families from the Krayin store.
 You can achieve this job by using the `Attribute Families` API call.

 - Headers